 PHL 304 Modern Philosophy

-A study of the development of modern systems: Continental rationalism, British empiricism, Kantianism and the idealist tradition.
+A study of the development of modern systems of philosophical thought, including Continental rationalism, British empiricism, and Kantianism and the idealist tradition.

 PHL 305 Philosophy of Science

 A philosophical examination of the methods of science, including such topics as the nature of scientific explanations, the problem of induction and scientific paradigm shifts.
 Especially recommended for science majors.